6 Best Portfolio Management Software Tools for Investors

 One of the best facets of Personal Capital is how fast and seamlessly your accounts are linked!
 You can be up and running in minutes!

-For more detailed information about the free Personal Capital portfolio management platform, read our 3 part review.
+For more detailed information about the free Personal Capital portfolio management platform, read our expert review.

 The popular and free Mint.com investment and money management web-based software has a lot going for it.
 With quick linking to your accounts, similar to Personal Capital, you get a quick overview of your financial picture.
 Mint tracks all of your financial accounts including credit, banking, investment and retirement.
 Mint also highlights your fees, so that you know how much of your money isn’t being invested for your future.